-- response (Response object) the response from where the item was dropped - exception (DropItem exception) the exception (which must be a DropItem subclass) which caused the item to be dropped spider closed scrapy.signals.spider_closed(spider, reason)
+- item (dict or Item object) the item dropped from the Item Pipeline - spider (Spider object) the spider which scraped the item - response (Response object) the response from where the item was dropped - exception (DropItem exception) the exception (which must be a DropItem subclass) which caused the item to be dropped item_error scrapy.signals.item_error(item, response, spider, failure)

-Sent when a Item Pipeline generates an error (ie. raises an exception), except DropItem exception.
+Sent when a Item Pipeline generates an error (i.e. raises an exception), except DropItem exception.

-- item (dict or Item object) the item dropped from the Item Pipeline - response (Response object) the response being processed when the exception was raised - spider (Spider object) the spider which raised the exception - failure (Failure object) the exception raised as a Twisted Failure object
+- item (dict or Item object) the item dropped from the Item Pipeline - response (Response object) the response being processed when the exception was raised - spider (Spider object) the spider which raised the exception - failure (twisted.python.failure.Failure) the exception raised spider_closed scrapy.signals.spider_closed(spider, reason)